marielle-lopez/minesweeper/README.md

 ## Task Completion History

+### February 18, 2024

+- Restarted the project using test-driven development
+- Created tests for generating strings for the grid, and implemented their corresponding methods in the `Grid` class

 ### February 15, 2024

 - Identified number of bombs in surrounding cells of a chosen Cell and displayed such count on the grid